ck3g/git-best-practices/README.md

 ## What is fast forward

-When you're trying to merge two branches and that merge can be made without conflicts git just moves current pointer to the head - this is called "fast forward".
+When you're trying to merge two branches and that merge can be made without conflicts git just points current branch to the last commit of target branch - this is called "fast forward".
 We could avoid using fast forward for merge and even set is as default behavior for merge.

 ## Merge with --no-ff